JacobPhillipsDK/MED8-Flutter-RASA-ChatApp/README.md

 pip3 install rasa
 ```
 ### Flutter
-Flutter, an open-source framework by Google for building natively compiled multi-platform applications from a single codebase. <br> You can download Flutter from <a href="https://docs.flutter.dev/get-started/install">here</a>.
+Flutter, is an open-source framework by Google for building natively compiled multi-platform applications from a single codebase. <br> You can download Flutter from <a href="https://docs.flutter.dev/get-started/install">here</a>.
 Flutter is based on the <a href="https://dart.dev/">Dart programming language, </a>, so it's a good idea to familiarize yourself with Dart's syntax.

 ### Firebase
 Firebase serves as the backend server for the mobile app and provides a database.
 To set it up, I recommend following Firebase's <a href="https://firebase.google.com/docs/flutter/setup?platform=ios">documentation</a> for proper guidance.

-## 🤖 Technial shenanigans
+## 🤖 Technical shenanigans
 The project files consist of 3 different folders

 ## ✉️ If you are lost